-When comparing ENIGMA Development Environment vs CopperCube, the Slant community recommends ENIGMA Development Environment for most people.
+When comparing ENIGMA Development Environment vs CopperCube, the Slant community recommends CopperCube for most people.
 In the question“What are the best game engines for beginners and non-programmers?”
-ENIGMA Development Environment is ranked 19th while CopperCube is ranked 21st.
-The most important reason people chose ENIGMA Development Environment is:
+CopperCube is ranked 17th while ENIGMA Development Environment is ranked 31st.

 Ranked in these QuestionsQuestion Ranking